 “The entire Social Security program will be fully depleted…in 2034.”

+“There’s a 0% chance that the government will be able to honor its existing commitments.”If these warnings have you doubting the availability of Social Security funds to supplement your retirement income, you’re not alone.
+A 2016 Transamerica study found 77% of employees felt the same way.
+American workers reported feeling worried there would be no money left by the time they could leave the workforce and draw their benefits.
+But here’s the thing: these concerns may be unfounded.
+Is there a legitimate reason to feel alarmed?
+Are the headlines overdramatic, or do they serve as legitimate warnings?
 To answer these questions, you need to understand the history of the Social Security Administration and its benefit program.
 From there, you can make a more informed, educated prediction for what the future of Social Security will look like — and more importantly, how you can plan for that future.

 - A cut to benefits, or,